Wednesday June 22, 2016

 - Make your team more resilient against things like flu bugs, snow days, and technical difficulties by making work from home an option on those days

-Worried about accountability with work-from-home employees?
-Try AllProWebTools, which allows you to get insight into what your employees are working on and how long it’s taking them.
+Worried about managing remote employees and keeping them accountable?
+Try AllProWebTools, which streamlines managing remote employees and gives you insight into what your employees are working on and how long it’s taking them.

 Future-Proof the Position